David Malangi

-David Malangi (1927 – 19 June 1999) was an Indigenous Australian Yolngu artist from the Northern Territory.
-He was one of the most well known bark painters from Arnhem Land and a significant figure in contemporary Indigenous Australian art.
-He was born at Mulanga, on the east bank of the Glyde River.
+David Malangi (1927 – 19 June 1999), also known as David Malangi Daymirringu, nicknamed Dollar Dave, was an Indigenous Australian Yolngu artist from the Northern Territory.
+He was one of the most well-known bark painters from Arnhem Land and a significant figure in contemporary Indigenous Australian art.
+He became known for his work being printed without his permission on the Australian one-dollar note, which led to a copyright dispute.